OvyEvbodi/lisafishfarm/README.md

 An application for a fish farm business.
-It keeps track of inventory
+It keeps track of inventory.